FAQ on Meaningful Use

 Frequently Asked Questions about Meaningful Use

-The following are frequently asked questions (FAQs) about the EHR Incentive Programs in 2015 through 2017.
+The following are frequently asked questions (FAQs) about the EHR Incentive Programs in 2016.

 Q: How did the final rule change the electronic health record (EHR) reporting period?